Stand out from the crowd as a graduate in 2022!29th June 2022

 Your CV is a chance to get across your key skills and experience.
 When preparing your CV think about who is reading it and the time constraints they have; pay close attention to hierarchy of information, use headings, subheadings and make sure it’s easy for someone to pick out your key skills and experience.

-A virtual interview is an interview that takes place remotely, over the phone or video conference and during COVID-19 the chosen method of first interview.
+A virtual interview is an interview that takes place remotely, over the phone or video conference and during COVID-19 it was the chosen method of first interview.
+We are however now seeing a return to in person interviews.

 The more of the points you can demonstrate, in our series of four blogs, the better chance you have of standing out from the crowd.
 Try taking the positives (and negatives) from each application.
 It doesn’t hurt to ask a recruiter why you were unsuccessful.
 You might just learn something.